LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Cpp/12-inheritance.md

 ## Inheriting Constructors

 There is a special way to use the `using` keyword to inherit and be able to refer to the constructors of a parent.
-If in the below example the using is not used then the default constructor would be called and m_val would not be initialized.
+If in the example below `using` is not used then the default constructor would be called and m_val would not be initialized.

 ```c
 class A